DhruvBajaj01/Tensorflow/README.md

 # Tensorflow
-**Implemented a linear regression model using tensorflow library.PP
+ ** Implemented a linear regression model using tensorflow library. **